 Add flour mixture gradually, then add remaining ingredients for Best Chocolate Chip Cookies

 Combine remaining ingredients.
 With some mixers, you may have to add the remaining ingredients by hand if you’re mixer isn’t powerful enough.
-This Artiste is very powerful and does a great job!
-If you want one, read the end of the post for a special deal and coupon code.
+This Artiste Mixer is very powerful and does a great job!

 Use ice cream scoops to ball up cookie dough.
 Makes cookies uniform in size and it’s easy to keep track of your points and calories when everything is the same size.
 The one I used for the recipe is a small ice cream scoop.

 Did you see my new mixer that I used to make the cookies in the above pictures?

 This Nutrimill Artiste Mixer is now on sale!

 This Nutrimill Artiste Mixer is fabulous!
 It’s now on sale with lots of attachments until they run out.
 Be sure and put in the code Jolly at checkout to get your special price of $175!
 Click on the Nutrimill Artiste Mixer to see what’s included in this special price!

 One of the perks of being a food blogger is getting to test out new products.
 I received this Nutrimill Artiste mixer last week.
 I had actually seen it last March at the Everything Food Conference and loved it.
 So imagine how excited I was when they sent me one to try!
 There was no pressure for a positive review but just my honest opinion.
 I’m still testing it out, but so far I absolutely love it!
 And that’s saying something, since I really loved my Kitchen Aid.

 Who is Nutrimill?
 I’ve never heard of them.

 Before my food conference last spring, I had never heard of them.
 But I’m sure you know this name – Bosch.
 Nutrimill is the sister company to Bosch in the U.S. -the distribution arm.
 So it’s a great quality company.